 Since Matera has approximately 58,000 inhabitants, it is not exactly a small town by Italian standards.
 While the city has some grungy areas with architecture evocative of some former Soviet bloc countries, the Centro Storico, the town’s historic center, is very attractive and has a small-town vibe with its tangle of winding streets and narrow alleys filled with people out and about, daily farmers’ market, bakeries, sidewalk caffes and gelaterias.

 Because most of the places of interest to visit are in Matera’s relatively compact historic center and non-resident automobiles are prohibited in the historic center, visitors are probably best served by staying at a B&B or hotel in the historic center or within walking distance of the historic center.
-We stayed at La Corte B&B, a small, pleasant and accommodating B&B that gave us convenient access to Piazza Sedile, restaurants and the Cathedral.
-But there are numerous B&Bs and small hotels at all price points in the historic center.
+We stayed at La Corte B&B, a small, pleasant and accommodating B&B owned and managed by the charming Angela.
+La Corte is centrally located with convenient access to Piazza Sedile, restaurants and the Cathedral.
+But there are numerous B&Bs and boutique hotels at all price points in Matera's historic center.

 Because of the arresting landscape and beautiful views of the sassi, Matera is a natural movie set and over thirty movies have been filmed in the city over the years.
 Numerous directors, starting with Pier Paolo Pasolini and Roberto Rossellini, have used Matera as a backdrop for their movies.
 More recently, Mel Gibson’s 2004 movie “The Passion of Christ” was shot almost entirely in Matera.